 Permission for standard transfer in or out of a school district is decided based on priorities decided by district school boards, space availability and random lottery numbers.
 There is usually a set timeframe for applying for inter-district transfers, and late applications can be denied.
 PPS application timelines are posted on this website.

 Releases out of a district are always good through 12th grade.
 Transfers into PPS remain in effect through the highest grade of the approved school.
 For example, if a child is given permission to attend a K-5 school beginning in 1st grade, the family does not have to ask again to remain in that school, but does need to make a new request to attend a PPS school for 6th grade.
 Transfers can be revoked if a student does not meet attendance or behavior standards, and families always have the right to return to their home school in their resident district.

 Inter-district transfer laws are complex and have changed considerably over the past several years.
-The legislature has signaled more changes coming by 2017.
 Feel free to call the Enrollment and Transfer Center at any time to learn how current rules apply to your particular circumstance.